RettiOG/RTRepo/README.md

 # RTRepo

-This is a website that explains to simple code a website
+This is a website that explains to simple code a website.